 How to change your expected graduation term

 If you have previously applied to graduate and need to change your Expected Graduation Term, complete the Petition to Change Expected Graduation Term.
 The request should be for the term in which degree requirements will be met.

 Graduating with Honors

 At UMD, 15 percent of the graduating class of each college can graduate with Latin honors.
-The top 3% of the class graduates summa cum laude; the next 5% graduates magna cum laude; and the next 7% graduate cum laude.
-Those receiving honors must have a course completion coefficient at least 90%.
+The top 3% of the class graduates summa cum laude; the next 5% of graduates magna cum laude; and the next 7% graduate cum laude.
+Those receiving honors must have a course completion coefficient of at least 90%.
 To be eligible for honors, students must earn at least 45 credits from UMD.